Avail Personal Loans for Holiday ✓ up to 55 Lakhs ✓ Quick Disbursal ✓ Minimum Documentation!

 • Weather: Warm days tempered by refreshing pre-monsoon showers.

-2. Mizoram: The Serene Frontier (Aizawl & Surrounding Towns)
+2. Mizoram: Aizawl & Surrounding Towns

 With YMA Day and Remna Ni occurring in June, Mizoram offers a rare look into the community spirit of the Mizo people.
 It is an ideal time for travelers who prefer quiet, offbeat locations over crowded tourist hubs.

-• Best For: Ethical travel and peaceful hill retreats.
+• Best For: Peaceful hill retreats.

 • Weather: Refreshingly cool with moderate rainfall enhancing the lush green valleys.

-3. Ladakh: The Adventure Capital (Leh, Nubra Valley, Pangong Tso)
+3. Ladakh: Leh, Nubra Valley, Pangong Tso

 By June, the mountain passes are fully open, making this the peak window for road trippers and trekkers.
-While there are few public holidays, the stark beauty of the "Cold Desert" is at its most accessible.
+While there are few public holidays, the stark beauty of the 'Cold Desert' is at its most accessible.

 • Best For: High-altitude trekking and bucket-list photography.